Nate-Wessel/knitting/scarves/double-knit-with-pixelated-text/readme.md

 Because, and I didn't quite realize this originally, rows are shorter than stitches are wide, the font came out a bit... horizontally abbreviated, but it ultimately looked pretty good and had the length I wanted.

 Yarn was from Briggs and Little.
-I should have grabbed a photo ofd the tag...
+I should have grabbed a photo of the tag...
 It was roughly a worsted weight.
+I used four skeins, two of each colour.
 I also neglected to record the needle size.